Galicarnax/cpp-tutorial/README.md

 worry about mismatch of versions), but executables have bigger sizes.
-With shared libraries the sizes are smaller, because there is only one copy of the library on your computer (many different executables may load it at run-time, even simultaneously), but you need to check if the version of the library is the one needed by an application.
+With shared libraries the sizes are smaller, because there is only one copy of the library on your computer (many different executables may load it at run-time, even simultaneously), but you need to check if you have the library on your computer, and that its version is the one needed by an application.
 If you have both versions of the same library when compiling you program, by default, the shared version will be linked (to force linking static version, use `-static` flag).